Over-Run/overrungl/SECURITY.md

 ## Supported Versions

-We are currently working on 0.x versions, and only the latest version will be supported.
+We are currently working on 0.x versions.

+Only the latest version will be supported.

 | Version | Supported          |
 |---------|--------------------|